cityjson/specs/docs/specs.rst

 ----------------------------------------------------------

 CityGML's Implicit Geometries, better known in computer graphics as *templates*, are one method to compress files since geometries, often trees for instance, need only be defined once.
-They are implemented slightly different than in CityGML: they are defined separately in the file, and can be reused; while in CityGML one reuses another geometry used for another City Object.
+They are implemented slightly different than in CityGML: they are defined separately in the file, and can be reused while in CityGML one reuses another geometry used for another City Object.

 The Geometry Templates are defined as a JSON object that:
   - must have one member with the name ``"templates"``, whose value is an array of Geometry Objects